 Sir Ratan Naval Tata is an Indian businessman who became Chairman of the Tata Group, an Indian conglomerate based in Mumbai, India.
 Born on December 28, 1937, Sir Ratan Tata had a difficult childhood after his parents separated; he was raised by his grandmother in Mumbai.
 He graduated from Cornell University with a degree in Architecture and Structural Engineering.
 His personal life is notable for the fact that he came close to getting married four times but each time he came close, he is noted to have said that he backed off in fear.
 He has no regrets about his decisions.

 Aside from his business prowess, Sir Ratan Tata is also widely recognized as a philanthropist.
-After the cialis dosage instructions fatal attacks at the Taj Hotel in Mumbai, Sir Tata is noted for his uncompromising generosity to victims, their families, and even the beggars on the streets who happened to be present at the time of the attacks.
+After the cialis heart attack fatal attacks at the Taj Hotel in Mumbai, Sir Tata is noted for his uncompromising generosity to victims, their families, and even the beggars on the streets who happened to be present at the time of the attacks.
 Details of what he did can be found at Pravsworld.

 He is scheduled to retire this year (2012) at the age of 75.